-O Hospital Long-Term Care Collaboration: Duke Raleigh is a part of this collaboration among all three Wake County hospitals and a portion of skilled nursing facilities, assisted living facilities and home health organizations.
-The goal of the collaboration is to better understand the regulatory requirements and other important processes that would affect a patient being transferred from the hospital into the care of another post-acute care partner.
+Hospital Long-Term Care Collaboration: Duke Raleigh is a part of this collaboration among all three Wake County hospitals and a portion of skilled nursing facilities, assisted living facilities and home health organizations.
+The goal of the collaboration is to better understand the regulatory requirements and other important processes that would affect a patient being transferred from the hospital into the care of another

+Duke Raleigh Hospital is one of the Community Care of North Carolina partners in the transitions program geared toward improving care transitions for North Carolina Medicaid recipients.
+This program gives options for a safety net for fragile patients at risk of readmissions (meals, transportation). post-acute care partner.
 The group has already developed literature provided to patients upon discharge that outlines realistic expectations in an SNF, home hospice, home health or assisted living facility.

-Duke Raleigh Hospital's case management team visits nursing homes and other post-acute care partners to better collaborate and to determine what opportunities exist in the patient transition process.
-The Duke Raleigh team also reviews all readmissions with the post-acute partner to determine what opportunities may exist.
-As a result, the Duke Raleigh team instituted a protocol to make a follow-up call to the patient's post-acute care provider one day after transfer.
+Duke Raleigh Hospital's case management team has additionally planned visits to nursing homes and other post-acute care partners to better collaborate and to determine what opportunities exist in the patient transition process.
+The Duke Raleigh team also reviews all readmissions with the postacute partner to determine what opportunities may exist.
+As a result, the Duke Raleigh team has developed a protocol to make a follow-up call to the patient's post-acute care provider one day after transfer.
 This new process has prevented readmissions in several instances.

 - Wake Crisis Cooperative: The cooperative includes all Wake County Hospitals, representatives from mental health, law enforcement and other stakeholders in crisis response in Wake County.
-The cooperative has: - standardized the mental health assessment tool for healthcare providers in Wake County, - o developed mental health and substance abuse transfer guidelines from acute to inpatient to be used across North Carolina, - defined high acuity patients to assist in prioritization of patients from the emergency department - o developed a uniform process for involuntary commitment - designed a rotation schedule for accepting patients when the mental health center goes on diversion

-• Other community outreach initiatives:
+The cooperative has: - o standardized the mental health assessment tool for healthcare providers in Wake County, - developed mental health and substance abuse transfer guidelines from acute to inpatient to be used across North Carolina, - defined high acuity patients to assist in prioritization of patients from the emergency department - o developed a uniform process for involuntary commitment - designed a rotation schedule for accepting patients when the mental health center goes on diversion - Other community outreach initiatives:

-In addition to the initiatives detailed above, in FY15, Duke Raleigh Hospital partnered with agencies and organizations across our community to benefit those we serve including the following:
+In addition to the initiatives detailed above, in FY14, Duke Raleigh Hospital partnered with agencies and organizations across our community to benefit those we serve including the following:

 - Alliance Medical Ministries

 - American Cancer Society

-- o American Heart Association
+- American Heart Association

 - Boys & Girls Clubs of Wake County

 - Downtown Raleigh Alliance

 - o Gail Parkins Memorial Ovarian Cancer Awareness Walk

-- o Greater Raleigh Chamber of Commerce
+- Greater Raleigh Chamber of Commerce

 - Interact

-- o Knightdale Chamber of Commerce
+- Knightdale Chamber of Commerce

 - Knightdale Community Health Fair

-- o Lung Cancer Initiative of North Carolina
+- Lung Cancer Initiative of North Carolina

 - Midtown Raleigh Alliance

+- North Carolina Opera

-- o City of Raleigh African American Cultural Festival
+- City of Raleigh African American Cultural Festival

 - Susan G. Komen for the Cure

 - Triangle United Way

-- o Triangle Martin Luther King, Jr. Community Partner Luncheon

 - o Urban Ministries of Wake County, Open Door Clinic

 - Wake County Medical Society

 - Wake Education Partnership

 - Wake Technical Community College

-Effective New Strategies and Goals for FY16
+Effective New Strategies and Goals for FY15